Click to start searching

 What is fundraising?

-Fundraising is an important source of income for many charities and not-for-profit organisations, but fundraising laws can be tricky to navigate.
+Fundraising is an important source of income for many charities and not-for-profit organisations, but fundraising laws in Australia can be complex and vary across states and territories.

 Note

-Fundraising is defined differently under the various regulatory regimes in each state and territory, and may be referred to by a different term.
-(For example, in the Australian Capital Territory, fundraising is referred to as 'charitable collections').
+Fundraising is defined differently under the various laws in each state and territory and may be referred to by a different term.
+For example, in the Australian Capital Territory, fundraising is referred to as 'charitable collections'.

 • requesting donations to help a person, cause or organisation (whether in person or online)

-• selling merchandise or memberships where some or all of the profits will go towards helping a person, cause or organisation, or
+• selling merchandise or memberships where some or all of the profits will go towards helping a person, cause or organisation

 • holding events to raise money for a person, cause or organisation